 Risk of complications depends on

 Increased waist circumference, suggesting abdominal fat distribution, predicts morbidity (eg, hypertension, diabetes mellitus, coronary artery disease) and mortality risk better in the elderly than does BMI.
+With aging, fat tends to accumulate more in the waist.

 For the elderly, physicians may recommend that caloric intake be reduced and physical activity be increased.
 However, if elderly patients wish to substantially reduce their caloric intake, their diet should be supervised by a physician.
 Physical activity also improves muscle strength, endurance, and overall well-being and reduces the risk of developing chronic disorders such as diabetes.
 Activity should include strengthening and endurance exercises.